Stopping criteria

 Constructor

-StopAfter(t)initialize the stopping criterion to a Period t to stop after.
+StopAfter(t::Period)Initialize the stopping criterion to stop after the Period t has elapsed.

 Fields

-max_iterationsstores the maximal iteration number where to stop at
+max_iterationsstores the iteration number at which to stop.

 Constructor

-StopAfterIteration(maxIter)initialize the functor to indicate to stop after maxIter iterations.
+StopAfterIteration(max_iterations)Initialize the criterion to indicate stopping after max_iterations iterations.

-startstores the starting time when the algorithm is started, that is a call withi=0.timestores the elapsed timeat_iterationindicates at which iteration (includingi=0) the stopping criterion was fulfilled and is-1while it is not fulfilled.
+startstores the starting time, recorded when the algorithm is started (the call withk=0).timestores the elapsed time.at_iterationindicates at which iteration (includingk=0) the stopping criterion was fulfilled, and is-1while it is not fulfilled.

 Constructor